Sylvie515/NLP_SpotLite/README.md

 - **Keyword Extraction and Ranking (KeyBERT)**
   Candidate phrases grouped by aspect are analyzed using KeyBERT to extract representative n-gram keywords (1–3 tokens).

-- **Aspect-Aware Summarization (T5)**
-  Extracted keywords and sentiment signals are used to generate concise aspect-level summaries describing key user feedback.

-- **Structured Output Generation**
-  The system produces structured JSON outputs containing aspect sentiment scores, ranked keywords, and generated summaries for downstream applications.
+- **Keyword-Driven Structured Summary Generation and LLM Rewrite**
+  Aspect-level sentiment statistics and extracted keywords are first converted into structured bullet summaries using rule-based templates.
+  A local Qwen-2.5-7B-Instruct model then rewrites these structured summaries into fluent natural-language descriptions.

-### **1. Text Cleaning & Google Metadata Parsing**
+#### **1. Text Cleaning & Google Metadata Parsing**

 •	Removes emojis, repeated whitespace, URLs
 •	Removes Google attributes such as: